redhat-openshift-ecosystem/operator-pipelines/README.md

 The pipelines must pull the parent index images through the internal OpenShift registry to take advantage of the built-in credentials for Red Hat's terms-based registry (registry.redhat.io).
-The saves the user from needing to provide such credentials.
+This saves the user from needing to provide such credentials.
 The index generation task will always pull published index images through imagestreams of the same name in the current namespace.
 As a result, there is a one time configuration for each desired distribution catalog.